strongloop/strongloop.com2/_posts/2017-06-30-strongloop-mobile-monday-teamup-api-first-hackathon.md

 ### WINNER - BEST USE OF LOOPBACK

-The prize for best use of LoopBack was inspired by bringing friends and food together and determining what to eat tonight, especially when you are paralyzed by choice.
+The winner for best use of LoopBack (based on LoopBack usage tracked wit ha scorecard) was inspired by bringing friends and food together and determining what to eat tonight, especially when you are paralyzed by choice.

 > Too much freedom?!
 We'll take the pressure away from choosing.

 {% include image.html file='loopback prize.png' alt='Best Use of LoopBack Winners' %}

 Congratulations to Richard Kuo, La-Keisha Towner and Roman Levytskyy for their creative use of LoopBack.
+Each team member was awarded a [TJ Bot](https://ibmtjbot.github.io/).

 ## What's next?